 Investing in derivatives - The use of derivatives involves a variety of risks, which may be different from, or greater than, the risks associated with investing in traditional securities, such as stocks and bonds.
 Changes in the value of a derivative may not correlate perfectly with, and may be more sensitive to market events than, the underlying asset, rate or index, and a derivative instrument may cause the underlying fund to lose significantly more than its initial investment.
-Derivatives may be difficult to value, difficult for the underlying fund to buy or sell at an opportune time or price and difficult, or even impossible, to terminate or otherwise offset.
+Derivatives may be difficult to value, difficult for the underlying fund to upy or sell at an opportune time or price and difficult, or even impossible, to terminate or otherwise offset.
 The underlying fund's use of derivatives may result in losses to the underlying fund, and investing in derivatives may reduce the underlying fund's returns and increase the underlying fund's price volatility.
 The underlying fund's counterparty to a derivative transaction (including, if applicable, the underlying fund's clearing broker, the derivatives exchange or the clearinghouse) may be unable or unwilling to honor its financial obligations in respect of the transaction.
 In certain cases, the underlying fund may be hindered or delayed in exercising remedies against or closing out derivatives are also subject to operational risk (such as documentation, insufficient capacity or authority of a counterparty, and issues with the legality or enforceability of a contract).

 Interest rate risk - The values and liquidity of the securities held by the underlying fund may be affected by changing interest rates.
 For example, the values of these securities may decline when interest rates rise and increase when interest rates fall.
 Longer maturity debt securities generally have greater sensitivity to changes in interest rates and may be subject to greater price fluctuations than shorter maturity debt securities.
 The underlying fund may invest in variable and floating rate securities.
-When the underlying fund holds variable or floating rate securities are generally less sensitive to interest rates value of the fund's shares.
-Although the values of such securities are generally less sensitive to interest rate changes than those of other debt securities, the value of variable and floating rate securities may decline if their interest rates do not rise as quickly, or as much, as market interest rates.
-Conversely, floating rate securities will not generally increase in value if interest rates, the underlying fund may not be able to maintain a positive yield and, in relatively low interest rate environments, there are heightened risks associated with rising interest rates.
+When the underlying fund holds variable or floating rate securities, a decrease in market interest rates will adversely affect the income received from such securities and the net asset value of the fund's shares.
+Although the values of such securities are generally less sensitive to interest rates.
+Conversely, floating rate securities will not generally increase in value if interest rates decline.
+During periods of extremely low short-term interest rates, the underlying fund may not be able to maintain a positive yield and, in relatively low interest rate environments, there are heightened risks associated with rising interest rates.

 Liquidity risk - Certain underlying fund holdings may be or may become difficult or impossible to sell, particularly during times of market turmoil.
 Liquidity may be impacted by the lack of an active market for a holding, legal or contractual restrictions on resale, or the reduced number and capacity of market participants to make a market in such holding.
 Market prices for less liquid or illiquid holdings may be volatile or difficult to determine, and reduced liquidity may have an adverse impact on the market price of such holdings.
-Additionally, the sale of less liquid or illiquid holdings may involve substantial delays (including delays in settlement) and additional costs and the underlying fund may be unable to sell such holdings when necessary to meet its liquidity needs, or to try to limit losses, or may be forced to sell at a loss.
+Additionally, the sale of less liquid or illiquid holdings may is unable to sell such holding delays in settlement) and additional costs and the underlying fund may be unable to sell such holdings when necessary to meet its liquidity needs, or to try to limit losses, or may be forced to sell at a loss.